 Marrawah is the venue for the National Wave Sailing Championships; a highly sought after title worth $22,000 and held over 5-days in February that combines wind and wave skills to attract competitors and visitors.
 The West Coast Surf Classic, an amateur surf carnival that has been going for the past 30 years, follows this event each March long weekend and attracts up to 1000 spectators and competitors.

 Besides surfing, the major activities in the area include walks along the coastline, viewing the important Aboriginal carvings at Mt Cameron West and Sundown Point, and cruises along the beautiful reaches of the Arthur River.
+Fishing is popular - in winter you can catch Australian salmon at Nettley Bay or off the rocks at West Point, while in summer you can catch black-backed salmon off the beach at the mouth of the Arthur River, or estuary perch in the river itself.

 Visitor Centre: Tarkine Forest Adventures, Bass Hwy, Smithton.
 Ph (03) 6456 7199